On Filipinos Teaching English In South Korea

 Filipino professors attending a meeting of the AFEK

 Most universities here in South Korea (and other Asian countries) prefer to recruit English teachers from countries where English is the native language.
-That is a matter of policy but it does not follow that the best English teachers are the ones coming from those countries… they could be somewhere else just waiting to be given an opportunity to prove their mettle in ESL teaching.
-And whether that policy reaped dividends and made the students in those countries better at English or ripped those countries of their precious dollars is an interesting topic for discourse.
+That is a matter of policy but it does not follow that the best English teachers are the ones coming from those countries… they could be somewhere else, just waiting to be given an opportunity to prove their mettle in ESL teaching.
+Whether that policy reaped dividends and made the students in those countries better at English or ripped those countries of their precious dollars is an interesting topic for discourse.

 Filipino professors are not limited to teaching English subjects only.
 They are E-1 visa holders and are allowed to teach content subjects depending on their fields of specialization.